Global Minority Rights Summer School

 Applicants for scholarships must have:

 We strongly encourage people belonging to national or ethnic, linguistic, religious or racialized minorities, as well as Indigenous people to apply for the Summer School.

 Location and Institutions

-The Summer School is organized by the Tom Lantos Institute (TLI), the National University of Public Service (NUPS), the Human Rights Consortium (School of Advanced Study, University of London), and Minority Rights Group International.
-Due to the COVID-19 pandemic, the 2021 summer school programme will be held entirely online using a Moodle-based online learning platform.
+The Summer School is organized by the Tom Lantos Institute (TLI), the University of Public Service (Budapest), and the Human Rights Consortium (School of Advanced Study, University of London).

 The summer school will be held in-person at the University of Public Service (Budapest).
 Preparatory information and learning materials will be available via an online learning platform.
 Some guest lectures will be delivered in a hybrid format.